 As her son, Tim Moseley, an antique collector and dealer recalls…

-Mose also retired and they moved to Enid Lake, living in a tenant shack that once had been at graceland.
-Vernon Presley, who was a neighbor in Memphis, gave it to Mose, who disassembled it log by log, and reassembled it at Plum Point.
+Mose also retired and they moved to Enid Lake, in Pope, Mississippi, living in a tenant shack that once had been at Graceland.
+Vernon Presley, who was a neighbor in Memphis, gave it to Mose, who disassembled it and reassembled it at Plum Point.
 Miss Alice enjoyed telling her interviewers how she knew Elvis Presley.
-One of her favorite conversations with him was when Elvis told her he liked to go to the school for the deaf in Jackson, Mississippi and sing and play for the kids.
+One of her favorite conversations with him was when Elvis told her he liked to go to the school for the deaf in Jackson, Mississippi, and sing and play for the kids.

 “But Elvis, they can’t hear you.”

 “Oh,” remarked Elvis.
 “They somehow feel the beat.
 Those little feet pat out the rhythm.”

 Around 1977, Mose showed Miss Alice’s paintings to a movie theater owner in Whitehaven.
 He took some of her paintings and in one evening sold them all.
 After this, her art began to gain in popularity and she realized “Maybe I had something really going for me.”